sgoulas/pdpProject/docs/DevelopmentDiary/June/June.md

 - `@babel/preset-react` to transpile React to ES5.
 - `babel-loader` to transform the Javascript dependencies with Babel (transform `import` statements to `require` ones).

-I will skip `@babel/cli` since as per the docs (https://babeljs.io/docs/en/babel-cli) it's usage if to transpile files manually from the command line, which is something that I currently do not plan on doing.
+I will skip `@babel/cli` since as per the docs (https://babeljs.io/docs/en/babel-cli) its usage is to transpile files manually from the command line, which is something that I currently do not plan on doing.

 After that I will add some loaders: